gitmylo/audio-webui/readme.md

 You also need to have [Git](https://git-scm.com/downloads) installed, you might already have it, run `git --version` in a console/terminal to see if you already have it installed.

+On Windows, you need to have visual studio C++ build tools installed.

 [Common issues](https://github.com/gitmylo/audio-webui/wiki/common-issues)

 <!-- TOC -->